hpcaubuserguide/hpcaub_userguide/userdoc/octopus/overview.rst

    - batch jobs (no user interaction)
    - GPU jobs (e.g scientific computing using GPGPUs or deep learning)
-   - memory intensive jobs (up to 256GB ram on a single machine available as a SMP host)
+   - memory intensive jobs (up to 256GB RAM on a single machine available as a SMP host)
    - IO intensive jobs using the scratch partition (e.g several TB processing per job)
    - Interactive Jupyer jobs running on the compute hosts
    - Fully interactive desktop environment running on a compute node